 Knowing when and how to evacuate is key to survival.

-Having a well-planned evacuation plan is the key to having a safe building or workplace in Australia.
+Having a well-planned emergency plan is the key to having a safe building or workplace in Australia.
 This not only involves evacuation training prior to the emergency but also proper education regarding evacuation.
-There are two vital things to know regarding evacuation: How to evacuate and when to evacuate.
+There are two vital things to know in any emergency plan regarding evacuation: How to evacuate and when to evacuate.

 What Types of Emergencies Require an Evacuation?